code-423n4/2023-05-base/README.md

 ## 🐺 C4: Set up repos
 - [ ] Update pot sizes
-- [ ] Fill in start and end times in contest bullets below
-- [ ] Add link to submission form in contest details below
 - [ ] Add the information from the scoping form to the "Scoping Details" section at the bottom of this readme.
-- [ ] Add matching info to the [code423n4.com public contest data here](https://github.com/code-423n4/code423n4.com/blob/main/_data/contests/contests.csv))
-- [ ] Add sponsor to this private repo with 'maintain' level access.
-- [ ] Send the sponsor contact the url for this repo to follow the instructions below and add contracts here.
 - [ ] Delete this checklist.

 # Repo setup